ISD Jordan

 Young Cities in Lebanon

 In Lebanon, Young Cities implemented ISD’s Youth Innovation Lab model with local partners and staff.
-This includes the delivery of training workshops to support the implementation of youth-led initiatives across three cities, tackling issues such as inter-faith relations in Tripoli and marginalisation of refugees in Saida.
+This included the delivery of training workshops to support the implementation of youth-led initiatives across three cities, tackling issues such as inter-faith relations in Tripoli and marginalisation of refugees in Saida.
 These activities were delivered with buy-in and support from Strong Cities’ Local Prevention Networks and key municipal focal points.

 The Youth Civic Action Academy